 For Windseekers aged 18-28

-Participating countries: The Netherlands, Denmark, Belgium, France, UK, Germany and Italy.
+Participating countries: The Netherlands, Denmark, Belgium, France, UK, Norway and Italy.

 Windseekers joining: up to 60

 Price includes: accommodation and meals, excludes drinks at the bar

 Price excludes transportation costs to-and from the ports.
 Our travel counsellor can advise you and book your transfers